Piłsudski Square: History

 In 2006 and 2008, archaeological research was conducted in the square, in the area where the Saxon Palace was located, related to plans for the building's reconstruction.
 Traces of settlement from the 12th, 13th, 15th, and 16th centuries were found.
 The cellars of the Morsztyn Palace from the second half of the 17th century were also uncovered.
 During the works, approximately 45,000 movable objects, mainly from the 18th century, were inventoried.
 For many years, there has been a discussion about the reconstruction of the Saxon and Brühl Palaces and the tenement house at Królewska Street.

 The square is the property of the State Treasury, but until 2017, it was administered by the capital's Municipal Road Authority (Zarząd Dróg Miejskich).
 In November 2017, the Minister of Infrastructure and Construction, despite the negative opinion of the City of Warsaw Office, transferred the square to the Masovian Voivodeship for permanent management, at the Voivodeship's request.
 The decision was justified by the fact that the square, as a place primarily serving the organization of state ceremonies, should be under the supervision of the government administration.
 In the same month, the Ministry of Interior and Administration issued a decision establishing the square as a so-called closed-off area under government control (teren zamknięty), as a result of which the city lost its planning and architectural rights to the square in favor of the Voivodeship.
 On April 10, 2018, the Monument to the Victims of the Smoleńsk Tragedy and a stone marking the location for the future Monument to Lech Kaczyński were unveiled in the square.
 In October 2018, the District Court for Warsaw-Śródmieście ordered the prosecutor's office to initiate an investigation into the establishment of Piłsudski Square as a closed area.

+Beatification process of Father Jerzy Popiełuszko

+The beatification ceremony process of Father Jerzy began in Warsaw's Piłsudski Square as it had amassed over 100,000 and was celebrated by 120 bishops and 1,600 priests, including cardinals William Levada, Stanislaw Dziwisz, and Adam Maida.